Ensure your laundry room storage ideas are ship shape – it may be the smallest room in the house, but it has a pretty big job to do.

 ‘Embrace matching finishes in your laundry room,’ says kitchen designer Tom Howley (opens in new tab).
 ‘Though you might not be able to see the laundry room from the kitchen, matching cabinetry that mimics a similar design to your kitchen cabinet ideas ensures a consistent look in the home.’

 In this scheme by Carrier & Company (opens in new tab), the cabinetry in the laundry room is just as aesthetically pleasing as it is in the kitchen.

 3. Bifold laundry room door ideas help minimize cabinet swing space

 While you’re lifting and stacking laundry, anything that helps you move around the room ergonomically is welcome – including minimizing the swing space of pesky cabinet doors.

-Halving the swing of the doors means less intrusion into your precious walking space, while pocket doors will allow you to tuck them away entirely.
+Halving the swing of the doors means less intrusion into your precious walking space (and they allow for a large, open, laundry room countertop for folding) while pocket doors will allow you to tuck them away entirely.

 4. Measure the larger items you need to store

-When thinking about how to organize a laundry room, the first step should always be working out exactly what you need to store.
+When thinking about laundry room storage ideas, the first step should always be working out exactly what you need to store.

 ‘Being space savvy is key,’ explains Williams.
 ‘Measure every item on the 'utility space shortlist' for precise planning.
 Imagine you are packing a suitcase to return home from that holiday where you bought way too many souvenirs – you need to ensure that no mm is wasted.’